The History and Evolution of the Birkin Bag

 Hermès is known for their quality materials, and their leather is no exception.
 A few of the most popular materials include box calf, alligator, Clemence, Epsom, Togo, and Ostrich leather.
 After Jane Birkin made headlines for protesting the treatment of animals in 2015, the company’s ethical standards for the sourcing of materials became even more strict.
 While Birkin bags can be found in a variety of colors, they are largely made from the leathers listed below.

-- Box calf is the oldest type of leather available, initially used for the Kelly bags.
+This is the oldest type of leather available, initially used for the Kelly bags.
 The smoothness of this leather means scratches are easy to see, unlike many other popular materials used.

-- Alligator material comes in either matte or lisse, which is shiny.
+This material comes in either matte or lisse, which is shiny.

-- Togo, also scratch resistant, is made from a calf and has a soft, pebbled finish.
+Also scratch-resistant, is made from a calf and has a soft, pebbled finish.

-- Ostrich is an iconic material, easily distinguishable due to the large pores.
+This is an iconic material, easily distinguishable due to the large pores.

 Each Birkin is completely handmade by one artisan and takes at least 12 hours in production, but the time can easily be doubled depending on specialty features.

-Selection of the World’s Most Expensive Accessories
+The World’s Most Expensive Accessories

 In the chart below on the world’s most expensive handbags, note how many belong to the Hermès brand under the Birkin umbrella.

 Hermès keeps the number in production under lock and key, resulting in increased demand and value.
 While the scarcity requires patience, it also maintains the investment for owners.
 Keeping your bag in tip-top shape also helps retain its value.
-To that end, Hermès also offers gratis servicing for its valued customers for life.
+To that end, Hermès offers gratis servicing for its valued customers for life.

 Sources: Hermes | Time | The Economist | Fashionista | CNBC | The Telegraph | Purse Bop | NPR | Baghunter | Who What Wear